jvoss/ansible-dev-docker/README.md

 ## Usage

-This container is intended to have your ansible workingspace mounted to `/ansible`.
+This container is intended to have your ansible workspace mounted to `/ansible`.
 When the image is started interactively, the user is presented at a bash shell in this working directory.